All Things Stewart Springs

 the Bigger Picture

-Through metaphysics, one can gain a greater understanding of that grand, often baffling puzzle that is Stewart Springs.
+Through metaphysics, one can gain a greater understanding of that grand, dreamy, often baffling puzzle long known as Stewart Springs.

 Why have such unlikely, untoward energies sporadically cropped up here since the founder's daughter, Katy, essentially gave the place away in the early 1950s, after the dedicated 39-year run following her dad's own 39-year run? (see history)